soumik9/task-netro-creative/README.md

 ## Some Packages

 - [x] jsonwebtoken - to validate authentication
-- [x] bcryptjs - to convert password to hash password
+- [x] bcrypt - to convert password to hash password
 - [x] Zod - to validate request
 - [x] express-rate-limit - to limti request
 - [x] winston - server logs